pulumi/docs/content/docs/get-started/aws/deploy-changes.md

 {{% /choosable %}}

-Now let's update your stack to have your S3 Bucket serve your `index.html` file as a static website.
+Now let's update your stack to have your S3 bucket serve your `index.html` file as a static website.

 ```bash
 $ pulumi up
 ```

-First you will see a preview of your changes:
+First, you will see a preview of your changes:

 ```
 Previewing update (dev):